640 South State StreetDover, Delaware 19901

 EMG may be used to evaluate many problems or disorders, including, but not limited to, the following:

-There may be other reasons for your doctor to recommend EMG.
+There may be other reasons for your healthcare provider to recommend EMG.

 Some discomfort, similar to the feeling of an injection or an acupuncture needle, may be felt when the needle electrodes are inserted into your muscle.
 Afterwards, your muscle may feel sore for a few days and a bruise may appear at the needlestick site.